ren-op/maybe-/README.md

 # goodbye
-"i hope you live a good life"
+i can't move on, you know